tfausak/tfausak.github.io/_drafts/haskeleton-a-haskell-project-skeleton.md

 Now that we've got tests to ensure our code works, let's write some benchmarks to make sure it's fast.
 We're going to use [Criterion][27], an exceptional benchmarking library.
-It handles all the annoying setup for you and lets you focus on writing benchmarks.
+It handles all the setup for you and lets you focus on writing benchmarks.

 So let's make a new directory, `benchmark`, and do just that.